fabsenet/blog_en/source/_posts/2014/05-28-add-gacutil-to-the-external-tools-list-of-visual-studio.md

 I often have the need to rapidly add my build output to the global assembly cache of .Net.
 You can do this using a post build event but it really is not ideal.
 Therefore I added the gacutil command as an external command.

 If you want to do this, you first have to figure out the location of your gacutil.exe.
-Please open the “Developer Command Prompt for Visual Studio”.
-You can then type “where gacutil” and it will tell you the location(s) of your executable.
+Please open the "Developer Command Prompt for Visual Studio".
+You can then type "where gacutil" and it will tell you the location(s) of your executable.

 ![developer_command_prompt_where_gacutil](developer_command_prompt_where_gacutil.png "developer_command_prompt_where_gacutil")

-Then you switch back to Visual Studio and select the “Tools” menu.
-Then “External Tools…”.
+Then you switch back to Visual Studio and select the "Tools" menu.
+Then "External Tools…".

 Click Add to insert a new Item and set it to the following values.
 Please notice the different argument values for installing and uninstalling from the GAC.